phanhuudinh/phanhuudinh.github.io/cv/docs/question.md

 # C# .NET OOP:
 ## 1. In OOP (and C#), what is the difference between `Abstract class` and `Interface`?
-Abstract class often used to define the core function of an class, some method can be implemented, interface is a blueprint contract, it just declare functions which derived class must implement.
+Abstract class often used to declare the core function of an class, some method can be implemented, interface is a blueprint contract, it just declare functions which derived class must implement.

 One class can extend just only one abstrac class but can implement many interface

 Abstrac class can have fields, interface can not

 ## 2. What is the `Abstract method, Virtual Method`?
-Abstract method is the method just be declared without implementation, the derived class have to implement this abstract method.
+Abstract method is the method `just be declared` without implementation, the derived class have to implement this abstract method.

-Vitual method is the method with full implementation, but can be overrided by derived class by override keyword
+Vitual method is the method with `implementation`, but `can be overrided` by derived class by override keyword

 ## 3. What is `“protected internal”` access modifiers?
+`protected internal` The type or member can be accessed by any code in the assembly in which it is declared, or from within a derived class in another assembly.

-protected member can be accessed by the code in same class or the class that derived directly  from it.
+`private protected` The type or member can be accessed only within its declaring assembly, by code in the same class or in a type that is derived from that class.

 internal by all the code in the same assembly with it.